ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

     -   `'decimal'` - format all values as decimal values (e.g. 123.45), always displaying `decimal-digits` digits after the separator and never displaying exponential notation.
 If required, values will be rounded to reach the specified number of decimial digits.
 Configuring `decimal-digits` to `0` will round the value to the nearest integer and display it with no decimal places.
 Will be displayed right-aligned by default.
     -   This could be extended to other pre-configured formats in future.
 Their configuration attributes would be prefixed with the name of the format mode.
     -   **Note:** all of the above will be implemented using a `Intl.NumberFormat` formatter.
 Nimble will configure the formatter with defaults to match the [visual design spec](https://github.com/ni/nimble/issues/887).
 The exception is that we will set `useGrouping: true` to achieve `1,000` rather than `1000` because this styles the values in a way that is more human readable.
 -   `decimal-digits` - when format is `decimal`, a number that controls how many digits are shown to the right of the decimal separator.
-Defaults to 2.
+Defaults to 2 if unspecified.
--   `unit` - an optional string that specifies the units to apply to the value when it is displayed.
-The value must be [one of the units sanctioned for use in ECMAScript](https://tc39.es/ecma402/#table-sanctioned-single-unit-identifiers).
-When a unit is specified, the `style` of the `Intl.NumberFormat` formatter will be set to `unit`.
--   `unitDisplay` - an optional display format for the specified `unit` on the column.
-This corresponds to `unitDisplay` on [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat).
-Possible values are `"long"`, `"short"`, and `"narrow"`, with the default being `"short"`.

 This column will display a blank cell when `typeof` the value is not `"number"` (i.e. if the value is `null`, `undefined`, not present, or has a different runtime data type).
 Note that IEE 754 numbers like Infinity, NaN, and -0 are type `"number"` so will be displayed how each formatter converts them.
 This will preserve values like `"∞"` and `"NaN"`.